-10 Places to Try the Best Donuts in Philadelphia
+Where to Find Delicious Donuts in Philadelphia

 In Philadelphia, the fried dough choices are extensive.
 There are vegan offerings at Dottie’s, adventurous flavors at Federal Donuts, Amish specialties at Beiler’s, and cream-filled at Holmesburg Bakery.
-Here’s a look at some of the best donuts in Philadelphia, no matter what you’re craving.
+Here’s a look at some of the best donuts in town, no matter what you’re craving.

 Federal Donuts